 Frank Phillips College does not award associate degrees in arts or science with any particular concentration.
 However, the college recognizes that students who fill elective requirements with courses that lend themselves to preparation for a particular university baccalaureate degree often have greater success.
-Advisors have developed recommendations for students who know the general area in which they plan to seek a four-year degree so that students are well prepared for their upper-level courses.
 While no student is bound to follow a degree plan based on these recommendations, advisors will work with students to help them determine the best course of action for their plans.